 TRUE or FALSE.
 TRUE as default.
 If TRUE, PCA graphs will be plotted.
-Otherwise no graph will be plotted.
+Otherwise Plot.PCA

 Mean.Accross.Time

 TRUE or FALSE.
 FALSE as default.
 If FALSE and if Time.position (input of DATAprepSE()) is not set as NULL, consecutive time points within a sample are linked to help visualization of temporal patterns.
 If TRUE and if Time.position is not set as NULL, the mean per time of all genes is computed for each biological condition and the means of consecutive time points within biological condition are linked to help visualization of temporal patterns.